tstellanova/mavleash/README.md

 relying on mavleash to recover your drone if it flies away.

 You can use something like [Coda for iOS](https://panic.com/coda-ios/) to load the mavlink HTML file locally on your phone and view live updates from your Electron.

+Follow the directions from Particle.io if you wish to create a full-blown mobile app or website that monitors your device's location.

 ![ios-client-view](/img/ios-client-view.PNG?raw=true "mavleash on iOS")